mahksmith/Geocaching-WhatNext/README.md

    - Cache saturation
    - Terrain and difficulty levels
    - Favourite points (can't get this information from PocketQuery yet)
-   - Distance from home coordinates
+   - Distance from specified / home coordinates (DONE)

 Completed:
  * Map maker that creates a map (including basemap from naturalearthdata.com) of caches from .GPX file supplied.